-You can support the work of the Comparative Pain Research Laboratory with a tax-deductible donation (please indicate the name of the lab in your gift).
+You can support the work of the Comparative Pain Research Program with a tax-deductible donation (please indicate the name of the lab in your gift).

 We are very grateful to our current supporters and sponsors for helping us improve the alleviation of pain in dogs and cats:

 - Mike and Leigh Ann Gallucci